Matisantillan11/kika-ui/CONTRIBUTING.md

 3. Setup all the dependencies and packages by running `yarn`.
 This command will install dependencies.

+## Development

+To improve our development process, we've set up tooling and systems.
+Chakra UI uses a monorepo structure and we treat each component as an independent package that can be consumed in isolation.

+### Tooling

+- [YARN](https://yarnpkg.com/) to manage packages and dependencies
+- [Storybook](https://storybook.js.org/) for rapid UI component development and testing
+- [Testing Library](https://testing-library.com/) for testing components and hooks

 ### Commands

 **`yarn `**: bootstraps the entire project, symlinks all dependencies for